SJ23 Tech Tip G07, (Updated 2024-08-07) Bob Schimmel

 CLEANING TECHNIQUES with SOLUTION TOP

-• CLEAN the DECK (Deck Wash Pump) - It is incredible how well rain water can clean a deck, or anything else for that matter.
+• Clean the Deck with a Deck Wash Pump - It is incredible how well rain water can clean a deck, or anything else for that matter.
 Morning dew has a similar property.
 Most people don't see this because they go inside during the rain or sleep in till the dew evaporates.
 Next time, go on deck just after a heavy down pour to see how clean it is.
 That pristine clean deck is the cleaning power of rainwater.
 I'm not about to suggest you stand in the rain with a deck brush, but try cleaning with the dew.
 It sure works.
 To be even more effective, wipe the rain or dew off to remove the dust particles imbedded inside each rain drop.

 - To create pressure water on board I fabricated a portable and permanent pump as per Tech Tip E19

-• CLEAN the DECK (Coal Dust) - We used to have two coal mines next to our lake which is a necessary evil, since the thermal plants generate the majority of electricity here.
-Thankfully they burn a very low sulphur coal.
-Problem is, this dust leaves a light smoky haze over gel coat and settles in the dimples of the none skid.
-Repeated soaking and scrubbing will remove most of it but it is best to scrub with a stiff bristle brush every two weeks to stay ahead of it.
+• Clean the Deck of Coal Dust - We used to have two coal mines next to our lake which is a necessary evil, since the thermal plants generate the majority of electricity here.
+Thankfully they burn a very low sulphur coal and there are precipitators on the smoke stacks to catch particles.
+Problem is, there is always a light smoky haze that settles on the gel coat and fills the dimples of the none skid.
+Repeated soaking and scrubbing with a liquid cleaner called Fantastic (with bleach) will remove most of it but it is best to scrub with a stiff bristle brush once a month to stay ahead of it.
 For a tight inside corner cut a Scotch Brite pad cut into a suitable size and rub lightly.
 A long strip is very effective to clean in a space too tight to get your hands in.
-The liquid cleaner called Fantastic that can remove coal dust in a flash.
 It doesn't affect the gel coat unless you scrub ridiculously hard.

-• CLEAN LOCKER (Mould) - If the Fantastic you buy contains bleach it can easily kill and remove mildew.
-Simply spray on, wipe the mould with a damp rag and let dry.
+• Clean a Locker (Mold) - If the Fantastic you buy contains bleach it can easily kill and remove mildew.
+Simply spray on, wipe the mold with a damp rag and let dry.
 See Tech Tip B02.

-See Note 1: Be forewarned, bleach fumes are noxious especially if your head is stuck into an enclosed locker, etc. Provide lots of fresh air ventilation.
+See Note 1: Be forewarned, bleach fumes are noxious especially if your head is stuck into an enclosed locker or such.
+Provide lots of fresh air ventilation.

 - This is the link to a Buy Scrubbis in North America.
 Easier to understand than the Swedish web site where it is manufactured.

-• CLEAN BOTTOM (Dried Sea Weed & Other Dead Things) - Every once in a while a tiny critter slithers out of the water or is splashed against the hull to get baked under the sun.
+• Clean the Bottom (Dried Sea Weed & Other Dead Things) - Every once in a while a tiny critter slithers out of the water or is splashed against the hull to get baked under the sun.
 Scrubbing with a stiff bristle and water usually removes them.
 The more stubborn ones are easy to remove with a Scotch Brite pad and water.

-• CLEAN BOTTOM (Dirty Rub Rail) - Use acetone and a Scotch Brite pad to clean the vinyl insert of a rub rail.
+• Clean the Bottom (Dirty Rub Rail) - Use acetone and a Scotch Brite pad to clean the vinyl insert of a rub rail.
 Then apply two coats of Penatrol to preserve the vinyl which also puts a nice shine on it.
 I use the same rubbing compound to restore gel-coat, etc. Cleans the rub rail and is very easy to use.
 Then coat it with the same wax that you put on the boat.
 Looks great.

 To remove rust from stainless steel tubing use "Bar Keepers Friend".